expo/expo/docs/pages/workflow/expo-cli.md

 ## Customizing

-Sometimes you may want to customize a project file that would otherwise be managed in memory by the CLI.
-When you utilize tools other than Expo CLI, you'll need to have the default config files present.
-Otherwise, your app may not work as expected.
+Sometimes you may want to customize a project file that would otherwise be generated in memory by Expo CLI.
+When utilizing tools other than Expo CLI, you'll need to have the default config files present, otherwise your app may not work as expected.
 You can generate files by running:

 <Terminal cmd={['$ npx expo customize']} />